Hawaii’s Enrichment & Education Professionals

 Childcare Financial Support

 Kama'aina Kids would like to thank all childcare supporters who have been generous in their efforts to offer financial relief to our keiki, families and communities due to the impact of COVID-19.
-These include the Hawaii Community Foundation, the Samuel N. and Mary Castle Foundation, the State of Hawaii Department of Human Services (DHS), and City and County of Honolulu.
+These include the Hawaii Community Foundation, the Samuel N. and Mary Castle Foundation, and the State of Hawaii Department of Human Services (DHS).
 Families who would usually not qualify for such financial support or even have considered it as an option in the past have seen eligibility requirements relaxed to allow more opportunities to take advantage of in these challenging times.

 DHS Tuition Support